hoefler02/hoefler02.github.io/readme.md

-# my blog
+# Writeups

-this blog is dedicated to CTF writeups
+This is a blog used mostly for CTF writeups.
+Enjoy!